open-contracting/infrastructure/docs/cost/ids/sustainability.md

 ^^^
 Contracting process level:

-Add 'awardCriteria' to the `summary.tender.sustainability.strategies` array.
+Add a `Sustainability` object to the `summary.tender.sustainability` array and add 'awardCriteria' to its `.strategies` array.
 ```json
 {
   "contractingProcesses": [